ikwzm/FPGA-SoC-Debian13/Readme.md

 ### Introduction

-This Repository provides a Linux Boot Image(U-boot, Kernel, Debian 13 RootFS) for FPGA-SoC.
+This Repository provides a Linux Boot Image(U-boot, Kernel, Debian13 RootFS) for FPGA-SoC.

 ### Note

-**The Linux Kernel Image and Debian12 RootFS provided in this repository is not official.**
+**The Linux Kernel Image and Debian13 RootFS provided in this repository is not official.**

 **I modified it to my liking.
 Please handle with care.**